bluepeach1121/miniCLIP/readme.md

-# MiniCLIP: A Documentation
+# MiniCLIP: A Documentation (built in collaboration with OPENAI's o3-mini)

 This repository demonstrates the development of a miniature version of OpenAI's [CLIP](https://github.com/openai/CLIP) model, leveraging a smaller dataset (Flickr30k) and more moderate compute.
-We incorporate several modern innovations including:
+We incorporate several modern innovations, including:

 - **ResNet-34** image encoder, rather than a huge ResNet-50/101 or ViT.
 - **Linformer**-based text encoder with Byte-Pair Encoding (BPE) or Hugging Face tokenization.